lrug/lrug.github.io/organising/organising-a-meeting.md

 ## Confirm the speakers

 Once we know the date, we can start confirming speakers.
-We have a [spreadsheet of volunteers][schedule-preadsheet] where we maintain a list of current volunteers, with notes and pencilled in dates.
+We have a [spreadsheet of volunteers][schedule-spreadsheet] where we maintain a list of current volunteers, with notes and pencilled in dates.
 There are links into [our shared inbox software][shared-inbox] to the conversations with each volunteer so you can chase up the speakers.

 ### What we need from them